Salih Muslim: Personal life

-On 9 October 2013, Salih Muslim's son Shervan, a fighter in the People's Protection Units (YPG), was killed west of Tell Abyad during clashes with the then-al-Qaeda-linked Islamic State of Iraq and the Levant.
+On 9 October 2013, Salih Muslim's son Shervan, a fighter in the People's Protection Units (YPG), was killed west of Tell Abyad during clashes with the Islamic State of Iraq and the Levant.
 He was buried in the family's hometown of Kobanê in a public funeral which thousands of people attended.

 According to Muslim himself, he has permission to reside in Finland.

 Muslim can speak Kurdish, English, Arabic and Turkish.

 Relations with foreign countries

 Europe

 Muslim is a familiar face in European capitals where he is hosted by senior officials.
 He is a frequent guest and speaker at European political institutions and events, inter alia in September 2016 invited to address the European Parliament.

 Addressing thousands during the Newroz celebration in Frankfurt, Germany, on 18 March 2017, Muslim said that "there is a huge resistance despite all the attacks.
 Nobody should doubt that the success and victory will be ours."
 Muslim criticised Germany for banning Kurdish symbols, saying that "Germany should have banned the flags of Turkey and terrorist groups instead of our flags and symbols because we are fighting in the Middle East not for ourselves alone, we are fighting ISIS and terrorism for all humanity.
 Our resistance is for Europe, for the West and for all humanity."